A local automaton for the 2D toric code: Introduction

-One interesting question would be whether there are fundamental bounds we can place on quantum systems that are locally fault tolerant.
+\begin{enumerate} \item [(4)] \emph{Constraints on local and scalable fault tolerance.} \end{enumerate} One interesting question would be whether there are fundamental bounds we can place on quantum systems that are locally fault tolerant.
 For example, the quantum extension of G\'acs construction would yield a system undergoing local dynamics which encodes a constant rate of quantum information fault tolerantly.
 This would get around the Bravyi-Poulin-Terhal (BPT) bound~\cite{Bravyi_2010} for local stabilizer models by virtue of the stabilizers in such a construction {\it not} being local.
 The construction in Ref.~\cite{yamasaki2024time}, if implemented locally, would overcome this bound by the same argument.
 Thus, we know that spatial locality likely does not place any fundamental limit on the encoding rate.
 However, this still remains to be rigorously shown.

 It is also an interesting question whether all low-dimensional and local schemes of fault tolerance necessarily require a hierarchical construction.
 One early proposal for a non-hierarchical classical one-dimensional memory was the G\'acs-Kurdyumov-Levin automaton~\cite{gacs1978one}, but this was shown to lack a threshold in the presence of generic noise~\cite{park1997ergodicity}.
 Finally, if we want to develop a physical model for local fault tolerance, we would want such a system to be governed by some kind of universal Linbladian which robustly encodes an input program and fault tolerantly performs a computation.
 Understanding how to move towards such a result would (we believe) constitute an important advance in the theory of quantum fault tolerance.